-Encourage your children to practice kindness for the entire month of December with our 2020 Kindness Calendar.
+Encourage your children to practice kindness.
 Just like academic skills, social skills — including kindness, empathy, and respect — become second nature with practice.

 The more children practise kindness, the more they’ll notice that being nice to others feels great!
 Engaging in acts of kindness releases feel-good chemicals like oxytocin, serotonin, and dopamine.
 The person receiving the kind act and everyone who witnesses it feels those benefits, too.
 The mood-boosting benefits create a ripple effect that encourages people to pay it forward — one kind act can motivate many acts of kindness.